-The audio and video transcoder in FotoWeb will convert audio and video files in FotoWeb archives to a format that is playable on most devices.
+The audio and video transcoder in FotoWeb converts audio and video files in FotoWeb archives to a format that is playable on most devices.

 Video Proxy file specifications and bandwidth requirements

-The video proxy file is an H.264 encoded MPEG using CRF mode (constant quality and variable bitrate), and will play back on practically all modern browsers and devices.
-Giving an exact bandwidth requirement is difficult because the compression will depend largely on the resolution and activity in the video feed, since these factors affect the level of compression that can be applied.
+The video proxy file is an H.264 encoded MPEG using CRF mode (constant quality and variable bit rate) and will play back on practically all modern browsers and devices.
+Giving an exact bandwidth requirement is difficult because the compression depends largely on the resolution and activity in the video feed since these factors affect the level of compression that can be applied.

 Supported video resolutions